Skip to content

 Perianal tumors are three times as common in intact male dogs and their formation is directly linked to the production of testosterone.
 Some breeds such as Huskies, Pekingese, Cockers and Samoyeds are predisposed to the condition and senior dogs are also commonly affected.

-Beware of this mistake
+Beware of This Mistake

 A few years ago, a client came to me very upset because her other veterinarian found an anal gland tumor and suggested removing it.
 This surgery can sometimes end up with anal sphincter weakness and dysfunction and my client wanted my opinion to see if such an invasive surgery was necessary.